Mitomycin (Mitomycin C Kyowa ®)

 Back to top

 Mitomycin can cause diarrhoea.
-This can usually be easily controlled with medicine, but tell your doctor if it's severe or continues.
-It's important to drink plenty of fluids if you have diarrhoea.
+This can usually be easily controlled with medicine but tell your doctor if it is severe or continues.
+If you have diarrhoea it’s important to drink plenty of fluids to stop you becoming too dry (dehydrated).

 Back to top

-A blood clot may cause symptoms such as pain, redness and swelling in a leg, or breathlessness and chest pain.
-Blood clots can be very serious, so it’s important to tell your doctor straight away if you notice any of these symptoms.
-Most clots can be treated with drugs that thin the blood.
-The doctor or nurse can give you more information.
+Cancer increases the chance of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
+Your doctor or nurse can give you more information.

-It's not advisable to become pregnant or father a child while having Mitomycin as it may harm the developing baby.
-It’s important to use effective contraception while having this drug and for at least a few months afterwards.
-You can discuss this with your doctor or nurse.
+Your doctor will advise you not to become pregnant or to father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for a few months after chemotherapy.
+You can discuss this with your doctor or specialist nurse.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you're having chemotherapy treatment.
-You should tell them the name of your cancer specialist so that they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are having chemotherapy.
+Tell them the name of your cancer doctor so they can ask for advice.